it-ony/php-autoloader/README.md

     {

-As you can see it's only necessary to require Autoloader.php once.
+As you can see it's only necessary to require autoloader.php once.
 If this is done in the document root of your classes (*index.php* in this case) the Autoloader is already configured.
 After requiring this file you don't have to worry where your classes reside.